 NOTE TO DESIGNER:

+Generate an MSE abutment section detail drawing based on BDM Figure 201-9, but specific to the details of the proposed bridge abutment, and place it in the abutment details for the bridge or in the MSE wall typical sections.

 (1) Generally, 200-ft.
 Optionally, this distance may be defined by station-to-station dimensions.

 (2) Estimate the length of the waiting period by determining the time required for 90% of primary settlement to occur.
 If the designer determines that a waiting period is not necessary, this portion of the plan note may be removed.